Ejento AI

 Because the update is instant, it's important to review your changes carefully using the side-by-side comparison before proceeding.

-Publish History#
+Deployment History#

-Who published
+Who deployed

-When it was published
+When it was deployed

 A summary of what changed